ACCESS-NRI/access-om3-configs/documentation/docs/pages/Architecture.md

 # ACCESS-OM3 architecture
+We couple the model components using NUOPC with the [CMEPS mediator](https://escomp.github.io/CMEPS/versions/master/html/index.html).
+NUOPC is an interoperability layer for ESMF which standardises how model components interact.
+See discussions [here](https://github.com/COSIMA/access-om3/discussions/7#discussioncomment-3446345) and [here](https://github.com/COSIMA/access-om3/discussions/9) for more information.

 The schematic below illustrates the structure of the MOM6-CICE6-WW3 ACCESS-OM3 executable.
 ACCESS-OM3 is a single executable, consisting of the NUOPC driver (the main program) and several model components, each wrapped in a NUOPC cap; the caps are coupled through the CMEPS mediator via NUOPC connectors (see the [coupling page](Coupling.md) for more information).

 ![ACCESS-OM3 architecture](../assets/nuopc_overview.png){: loading="lazy" }

+The coupled fields and remapping methods used are recorded in the mediator log output file and can be found with `grep '^ mapping' archive/output000/log/med.log`; see [here](https://escomp.github.io/CMEPS/versions/master/html/esmflds.html) for how to decode this.
+See [the Configurations Overview page](configurations/Overview.md#coupling) for details on how the coupling is determined.

 ## Overview of codebase